 Funny, Black people say that their vote doesn’t matter on a national level.
 Even after the results of this 2020 election and the importance of the Black vote in winning for the Democratic elect, this common slogan will continue to be spread.
-Well, we’ll check that out 4 Acts that were passed under 3 Presidents that have significantly effected the Black Community since the 1970s— on a National level and how your Black vote counted.
+Well, we’ll check the validity of this statement with four Acts that were passed under 3 Presidents that have significantly effected the Black Community since the 1970s— on a National level and how your Black vote counted.

-In 1970 you have Nixon beginning the War on Drugs signing The Comprehensive Drug Abuse Prevention and Control Act of 1970.
+In 1970 with Richard Nixon as President we have the beginning the War on Drugs with his signing of The Comprehensive Drug Abuse Prevention and Control Act of 1970.
 This coupled with the Rockefeller Laws later in the decade started a “tough on crime” attitude toward drug abuse that was adopted on the State level throughout the country.
 Black people had 5 Congressman in 1970.
 Having 5 congressman out of 535, does not reflect the demographic of America or a significant voice of opposition within Congress when Bills that may be detrimental to the Black community are proposed.
-We vote for our legislators (congressman), they propose Bills, they either pass it or not, and we vote for the president that either signs or veto.
+We vote for our legislators (congressman), they propose Bills, they either support or oppose the Bill through their votes in the House and Senate, and the president elect either signs or veto the Bill.
 John Conyers, serving in the House at the time, voted against this Bill.

 The next year, 1971, African-Americans saw a significant jump in the number of seats we won in Congress.
 This prompted the formation of the Congressional Black Caucus which was composed of the 13 newly elected members of Congress.
 A great step forward but still a ways to go.